fishawack/core/README.md

 [Update svg path](#core-migrating-600).

+### BrowserSync not reloading

+For some reason (and i've literally no idea why) if you install a local version of mocha on a project it will stop the browserSync from live reloading when saving local project files.

+#### Solution

+Mocha is already included as a `@fishawack/core` dev dependency so it shouldn't be needed as a project dependency as well.
+If this is the case then simply remove the dependency from the package.json file and regenerated the node_modules.

 ## Common commands

 The commands in this section are written out relative to the core library.
 In practice you will likely be running commands through lab-env in which case you need to prefix each command like so: